 - Chair of the Consumer Advisory Group, The Collaborative on Fatigue Following Infection 2020- (COFFI)

-- Member of the Strategic Advisory Group for the COVID-19 Longitudinal Health and Wellbeing National Core Study and the National Convalescence Core Study 2020-
+- Chair of the Strategic Advisory Group for the COVID-19 Longitudinal Health and Wellbeing National Core Study and the National Convalescence Core Study 2020-

 - Member of the READ-It Advisory Group (August 2022-)